Trees, Fences, Neighbours Questions

 - No, the Council only registers Protection Orders for trees on Council land.
 However you may enter into a private convenant to protect your tree.
-For information on how to enter a Protection Covenant, contact Central Hawke's Bay District Council, Planning Department, phone (06) 857 8060
+For information on how to enter a Protection Covenant, contact our Planning team on +6 857 8060

 Q. Who is responsible for trimming trees overhanging roads/footpaths?

 - Council is required to ensure that there is 4.2 metres clearance over the carriageway and 2.4 metres over the footpath.
 Council is responsible for it's own trees/vegetation in this regard and property owners for theirs.
 When a complaint regarding overhanging private vegetation is received a standard letter is issued to the owner/occupier as appropriate.
 This is followed by a house visit if necessary.
-If there is still no result our own forces will carry out the work at the owner's cost.
+If there is still no result Council will organise a contractor to carry out the work at the owner's cost.